 8. OTHER SUB-LETTERING STYLES

-I guess these would be the underdogs 😀 Other lettering styles that perhaps are not yet that popular to have their own larger category (such as the above mentioned)
+Other lettering styles that perhaps are not yet that popular to have their own larger category (such as the ones mentioned above)

 Lettering could be any style that your creativity can produce, i guess the only requirement is that it remains legible – otherwise, what’s the point right?